-- Y moves the camera to a top-down view - X moves the camera to a side view
+- Y moves the camera to a top-down view

+- X moves the camera to a side view

 - Z moves the camera to a front view

-2.7.4 Element tree
+2.7.5 Element Tree panel

-The element tree view provides a hierarchical view of all the elements in the BIM model and allows the user to show or hide the elements they choose.
-The element tree starts fully collapsed (Figure 10) to help with the navigation in complex/large projects and can be manually expanded (Figure 11) using the expansion arrow on the left.
-Each item in the tree view has separate show/hide controls in the form of an eye/crossed-eye button on the right.
-Clicking those buttons hides or shows the elements in the 3D scene.
-If a shown/hidden element contains child elements, then those child elements are also affected.
+The Element Tree panel provides a hierarchical view of all elements in the BIM model and allows the user to show or hide the elements they choose.
+The panel starts fully collapsed (Figure 10) to help with the navigation in complex/large projects and can be manually expanded (Figure 11) using the expansion arrow on the right.